Albert O. Hirschman

 Albert Otto Hirschman (born Otto Albert Hirschmann; April 7, 1915 – December 10, 2012) was an American economist.
-He was the author of several influential books on political economy and political ideology including The Strategy of Economic Development (1958), Exit, Voice, and Loyalty (1970), The Passions and the Interests (1977), and The Rhetoric of Reaction (1991).
-In World War II, he played a key role in rescuing refugees in occupied France.
+He was the author of several influential books on development economics, political economy, and political ideology including The Strategy of Economic Development (1958), Exit, Voice, and Loyalty (1970), The Passions and the Interests (1977), and The Rhetoric of Reaction (1991).
+He was a founding figure in the School of Social Science at the Institute for Advanced Study and an influential economic advisor to Latin American leaders.
+In World War II, he played a key role in rescuing refugees from occupied France with the Emergency Rescue Committee.

 Early life and education

+Childhood in Germany, 1915–1933

-Otto Albert Hirschman was born on April 7, 1915 into a middle-class Jewish family in Berlin, Germany, the son of Carl Hirschmann, a surgeon, and Hedwig Marcuse Hirschmann.
+Albert Otto Hirschman was born Otto Albert Hirschmann on April 7, 1915 to a middle-class Jewish family in Berlin, Germany, the son of Carl Hirschmann, a surgeon, and Hedwig Marcuse Hirschmann.
 He had one elder sister, Ursula Hirschmann, and one younger, Eva.
 The family was "distant from Jewish tradition and religion," in his own words, and he was baptized as Lutheran though never confirmed.
 The family rented an apartment on Berlin's Hohenzollernstrasse and paid for personal tutors in music and French through the early 1930s.

 Hirschman attended the Französiches Gymnasium Berlin, graduating in 1932.
-In 1931, he joined the Social Democratic Party's youth movement, the Workers Socialist Youth, where he became interested in economics through the lectures and pamphlets of the Austro-Marxist Otto Bauer, particularly a lecture on Kondratiev cycles.
+In 1931, he joined the Social Democratic Party's youth movement, the Workers Socialist Youth, where he became interested in economics through the lectures and pamphlets of the Austro-Marxist economist Otto Bauer, particularly a lecture on Kondratiev cycles.
+He was strongly influenced by the philosophy of Hegel at this time and wrote his first independent essay on the Hegelian philosophy of the family from The Phenomenology of Spirit.

-In 1932, he started studying economics at the law faculty of the University of Berlin, where he remained active in the anti-fascist resistance.
+In 1932, he began studying economics at the law faculty of the University of Berlin, where he remained active in anti-fascist politics.
 His studies "appear to have focused on deep background readings in classical political economy and on the pamphlets he was studying in [Workers Socialist Youth] study groups."